E31a3152

 Our Teaching Assistants have received training in Attachment Disorder, Literacy interventions, social skills, emotion coaching, Lego therapy and many more.
 They work with teaching staff to ensure that students with SEND can access the curriculum.

-We work hard to ensure that students with SEND engage in the activities of the Academy alongside students who do not have SEND.
-We will try to make sure that students with additional needs are able to take part fully in Academy visits and events.
-We pride ourselves on being an inclusive Academy.
+We work hard to ensure that students with SEND engage in the activities of the academy alongside students who do not have SEND.
+We will try to make sure that students with additional needs are able to take part fully in academy visits and events.
+We pride ourselves on being an inclusive academy.

-In addition to the Academy curriculum, many subject areas run educational visits to enrich the experiences our students have.
-The Academy also runs an exciting enrichment programme, after the formal school day end, where all students have the opportunity to broaden their experiences outside the curriculum.
+In addition to the academy curriculum, many subject areas run educational visits to enrich the experiences our students have.
+The academy also runs an exciting enrichment programme, after the formal school day end, where all students have the opportunity to broaden their experiences outside the curriculum.
 No student will be excluded from extracurricular activities based on SEND.

 How does The Pingle Academy get more specialist help for students if they need it?